Lois Lane: Modern Age

 DC Comics had planned on Lois and Clark being married in 1993's Superman vol. 2 #75.
 With the then-upcoming television show Lois & Clark: The New Adventures of Superman, DC decided they did not want to have the two married in the comics and not married on TV.
-Partially as a result of this, Superman was killed in Superman #75 instead, dying in Lois' arms after a battle royal with the monster Doomsday.
+Partially as a result of this, Superman was killed in Superman #75 instead, dying in Lois' arms after a battle with the monster Doomsday.
 After a period of time, Superman returned to life, and both he and Lois resumed their relationship, though not without a few problems (such as a brief reappearance of Clark's former college girlfriend, the mermaid Lori Lemaris).
 Lois eventually decided to take an overseas assignment to assert her independence and not be dependent on Clark, who had begun to overprotect her.
 When Clark became convinced Lois was in danger, he and her father Sam allied to aid her secretly.

 When Lois returned to Metropolis, she had been through several life-threatening exploits and was slightly amused when Clark informed her his powers had been depleted, and that he was her editor (due to Perry White's cancer).
 Upon discovering Clark still had her wedding ring within a handkerchief, Lois warmly broke down, teasing Clark and finally agreeing to become his wife.

 Lois and Clark were finally married in the comic book Superman: The Wedding Album (December 1996), which featured the work of nearly every living artist who had ever worked on Superman.
 The issue was published during the week of October 6, 1996, coinciding with an episode of the television series Lois & Clark: The New Adventures of Superman, which featured the wedding of the two characters.
 The Wedding Album itself spent part of its opening pages accommodating and reconciling the then-current comic storyline of Lois and Clark having broken off their engagement.

 Since their marriage, Clark and Lois continue to be one of the strongest relationships in comics.
 In 2006, the couple took the next step in adopting a newly arrived Kryptonian boy, who they named Chris Kent.
 The boy is later discovered to be the son of Jor-El's foe, General Zod.
 Although initially uneasy about raising a super-powered child, Lois has shown immense aptitude of being 'Mommy Lois.'
 Following a devastating battle with Zod, Chris sacrificed himself to seal the Phantom Zone rift, trapping himself inside with Zod's forces, leaving Lois without her son.